-Patti has been Executive Director for 22 years of Peace Over Violence (formerly LACAAW – the Los Angles Commission on Assaults Against Women), one of the oldest sexual, domestic and interpersonal violence prevention centers in the country.
+Patti has been the Executive Director of Peace Over Violence (formerly LACAAW – the Los Angles Commission on Assaults Against Women), for 22 years.
+It is one of the oldest sexual, domestic and interpersonal violence prevention centers in the country.
 Under Patti’s direction, Peace Over Violence has become one of the leading domestic violence/sexual assault prevention agencies in the United States and Patti is considered a national expert in the field.
-She has co-authored several books, including “50 Ways to a Safer World” and “What Parents Need to Know About Dating Violence.”
+She has co-authored several books, including 50 Ways to a Safer World and What Parents Need to Know About Dating Violence.
 In 2004 Patti was honored for her commitment to preventing violence and promoting peace with a California Peace Prize from The California Wellness Foundation.

-Patti holds a B.A. in Psychology from the University of Buffalo and a MA in Non-Profit Management.
+Patti holds a B.A. in psychology from the University of Buffalo and a M.A. in nonprofit management.
 A black belt in karate and a master self-defense trainer, Patti founded the first women’s martial arts school in Southern California in 1978.
 Patti has also spearheaded advocacy efforts in support of the Sexual Assault Victims’ DNA Bill of Rights in California.

 Patti serves as a liaison between 1in6 and existing agencies in the arena of violence and abuse, facilitating an understanding of the issues and needs of our target population in relation to those of others in this field.

-In addition to his research and teaching, Dr. Lisak serves as faculty for the National Judicial Education Program and the American Prosecutors Research Institute and consults frequently with law enforcement and prosecutors on sexual violence and homicide cases across the country.
-Dr. Lisak has conducted workshops in more than forty states across the U.S., and also consults widely with universities, the U.S. military, and other institutions regarding sexual assault prevention and policies.
+In addition to his research and teaching, Dr. Lisak has served as a faculty member of the National Judicial Education Program and the American Prosecutors Research Institute and he consults frequently with law enforcement and prosecutors on sexual violence and homicide cases across the country.
+Dr. Lisak has conducted workshops in all fifty states, and he also consults widely with universities, the U.S. military, and other institutions regarding sexual assault prevention and policies.